ejknee-cyber/Mathematical-Inquiry-II-Project-1/README.md

 I performed a literature review for a bibliography citation on the Quasi-Newton's Method <01,08,2026>

 Created an Introduction Summary for Quasi-Newton's Method (rough) <01,08,2026>

+Revised abstract and title

+Started on methodology, including section on a function bisection method works well on

+made 2 plots on the desired bisection function and the iterative progress

+made table recording progress on well-defined bisection problem

+found example of 'stiff ode' that finite difference methods may fail on (still need to find proper citations)